 The Terminus Build Tools Plugin does not support private repositories.

 If you are redirected to the CircleCI homepage, you have already authorized the service for your GitHub account.
 Nice!
 Way to be ahead of the game.

 The Build Tools plugin will prompt you to create access tokens for both GitHub and CircleCI, which are stored as environment variables.
-You many optionally generate these tokens ahead of time and manually export them to the local variables
+The GitHub token needs the repo (required) and delete-repo (optional) scopes.
+You may optionally generate these tokens ahead of time and manually export them to the local variables

 export GITHUB_TOKEN=yourGitHubToken export CIRCLE_TOKEN=yourCircleCIToken